acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 define threeven(n: Nat) -> Bool
 ```

 This defines a new function, called `threeven`.
 The function takes one argument, a natural number, and returns a boolean value, which just means it can be true or false.
+Note that `Nat` and `Bool` are capitalized, because they are types.

 ```acorn
 exists(d: Nat) {